List of Credit Card Companies, Card Networks & Major Cards

 It’s interesting to note that while many of the major issuers known for their rewards target offers almost exclusively to people with above-average credit standing, U.S. Bank extends credit to people across the credit spectrum.

 Wells Fargo’s reach into the credit card market isn’t quite as extensive as its presence in the everyday banking space, however.
-It is the 8th largest credit card issuer in the U.S. Nevertheless, Wells Fargo targets offers to people across the credit spectrum – from credit building credit cards to rewards credit cards to business credit cards.
+It is the 8th largest credit card issuer in the U.S based on purchase volume.
+Nevertheless, Wells Fargo targets offers to people across the credit spectrum – from credit building credit cards to rewards credit cards to business credit cards.

 Now that you’re familiar with the credit card industries biggest players, it’s time to get to know some of their most popular products.
 Below, you can find a comparison of some of these major credit cards that are definitely worth looking into.